suanthuy/learning-note/English/TOEIC Speaking/Thay Long Toeic Speaking/Mock test 1.md

 ![](./Images/mock-test-1-16.png)

-Well I would much rather work in a group one main reason is that I don't have another person there pushing me then I get distracted too easily often I have projects to do alone but can't get started or can't stay working on them consistently so I get distracted and wander up to complete another task the other main reason why I like working with a group is that I find it much easier to brainstorm for ideas when you have several people with different personalities and all talking together and trying to figure out I really enjoy having someone else to talk and modeling over different ideas and thoughts to see what can work or what can't work for such reason I prefer to work in a group
+Well I would much rather work in a group.
+One main reason is that I don't have another person there pushing me.
+Then I get distracted too easily often I have projects to do alone but can't get started or can't stay working on them consistently, so I get distracted and wander up to complete another task.
+The other main reason why I like working with a group is that I find it much easier to brainstorm for ideas when you have several people with different personalities and all talking together and trying to figure out.
+I really enjoy having someone else to talk and modeling over different ideas and thoughts to see what can work or what can't work.
+For such reason, I prefer to work in a group.